railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

     Make sure that you create consignment locations as part of your internal stock.

 To enable you to consolidate easily at a higher level, the location definition is hierarchical.
-This structure is given by the field :guilabel:`Parent location`.
+This structure is given by the field :guilabel:`Parent Location`.
 That also enables you to manage complex cases of product localization.
 For example, you could imagine the following scenario.

 One Company with Two Warehouses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A company has a warehouse in Paris and in Bordeaux.
-For some orders you must deliver the products from Paris, and for others from Bordeaux.
+For some orders, you must deliver the products from Paris, and for others from Bordeaux.
 But you should also specify a fictitious warehouse that OpenERP uses to calculate if it should deliver products from Paris or from Bordeaux.